 Sometimes you may want to make a copy of a file or a folder.
 To copy a file, we use the

 cp command (short for copy).
 The general syntax looks like this:

 For example, if we wanted to create a copy of

 test.txt and call it

 test_copy.txt, we could enter the following command (assuming we're inside of

 cp test.txt test_copy.txt

 If you list all of the files in

-first_folder, you should now see two text files.
+first_folder, you should now see three text files.

 What if you want to copy an entire directory of files?
 Try moving up a directory from